-This is a report of the State Hearing Officer resulting from a fair hearing concluded on August 18, 2008 for .
+This is a report of the State Hearing Officer resulting from a fair hearing concluded on July 17, 2008 for .
 This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
-This telephonic fair hearing was scheduled for and convened on July 30, 2008 on a timely request received May 14, 2008.
+This telephonic fair hearing was originally scheduled for April 30, 2008 and a continuance was granted to the Claimant's mother due to the Department's presentation of evidence in which neither the Claimant nor Hearing Examiner had copies.
+This hearing was rescheduled for and convened on July 17, 2008 on a timely request received January 22, 2008.